The Main Street Quarterly, 2024 Q3

 Those are the recent results from The Main Street Quarterly, CFIB’s economic publication.
 CFIB and consulting firm AppEco have partnered to develop early short-term economic forecasts of some key macroeconomic indicators, leveraging the timeliness of CFIB’s Your Business Outlook survey, the same survey used to create CFIB’s Monthly Business Barometer®.

 The Main Street Quarterly also contains CFIB’s latest estimates of private sector job vacancies and a NEW interactive page.
-The ‘In Focus’ section, which covers a specific topic each quarter, focuses currently on small businesses affected by insufficient demand.
+The ‘In Focus’ section, which covers a specific topic each quarter, focuses currently on the growing versus declining firms.

-This edition shows a deeper look at the transportation sector - its footprint on the economy, and its fitness.
+This edition shows a deeper look at the education and health care services sectors- their footprint on the economy, and their fitness.

 Related Documents